SabriHakuli/Gjilan-Map/README.md

 # Gjilan-Map
-The map of Gjilan and description of every village of the city
+The map of Gjilan and description of every village of the city.